Dog on Death Row

 Previous to this, Simon had no prior offenses.
 He’d never been off his property.
 He did have one incident where a neighbor up the street was walking his dog off leash.
 The dog came onto the Young’s property and Simon attacked the dog.
 But in this case, the boy was in the Young’s yard waving a stick and threatening Simon.

-Simon is currently in the dog pound in the town of Guilford, Connecticut.
-He has been there for a year and a half.
+Simon was then sent to the dog pound in the town of Guilford, Connecticut.

 David explains that the first 10 pages of the police report have the animal control officer coming to Simon's defense.
 However, David says she was basically ordered to change her position.
 The animal control officer was inexperienced and she wanted to keep her job, so she therefore suddenly reversed her position after she originally defended Simon saying he did no wrong and he was on his own property.